KWED

 KWED (1580 AM) is a radio station in Seguin, Texas broadcasting a full service country music format.
-It is currently owned by Guadalupe Media, Ltd. Programming is sourced from Premiere Radio Networks and Westwood One, along with news and weather updates every hour from CBS News Radio and an in-house news staff.
+It is currently owned by Guadalupe Media, Ltd. Programming is sourced from Premiere Networks and Westwood One, along with news and weather updates every hour from CBS News Radio and an in-house news staff.
 KWED also operates an online newspaper, Seguin Daily News, produced by the news staff every business day and available for free on the station's website.

-KWED uses a non-directional antenna, broadcasting with 1,000 watts during the day, covering all of Guadalupe County and most of the Eastern San Antonio metro area, including the cities of Schertz, New Braunfels, San Marcos, and Luling.
-But because 1580 AM is a Canadian clear-channel frequency, KWED powers down to 253 watts at night to protect CKDO in Oshawa, Ontario.
+KWED uses a non-directional antenna, broadcasting with 1,450 watts during the day, covering all of Guadalupe County and most of the Eastern San Antonio metro area, including the cities of Schertz, New Braunfels, San Marcos, and Luling.
+But because 1580 AM is a Canadian clear-channel frequency, KWED powers down to 300 watts at night to protect CKDO in Oshawa, Ontario.
 This means that the station cannot be heard outside of Guadalupe County at night.
 The signal originates from a transmitter site located on C.H.
 Matthies Jr. Drive in west Seguin, just to the north of the Texas Lutheran University campus.
 Studios and offices are located on East Court Street, also in Seguin.

 History

-Early Years
+Early years

 On June 27, 1946, KWED's initial construction permit was granted to Seguin resident Weldon Lawson.
 KWED was to initially broadcast with unlimited hours on 1400 kHz, contingent on KONO's move from 1400 kHz to 860 kHz.
 However, KWED was granted a license for 1580 as a daytime-only station prior to sign-on; this was necessary as 1580 was, and still is, a Canadian clear-channel frequency.
 KWED began broadcasting on September 9, 1948, and its initial license to cover was granted on October 4, 1948.
 On January 1, 1950, Garfield Kiel, the station's initial general manager, became a co-partner in the operation.
 The two re-organized their holdings into the Seguin Broadcasting Company, effective July 18, 1952.
 By 1957, KWED had relocated to its current studios on East Court Street.

 In 1969, Stan McKenzie, who had been associated with the station since 1950, became the station's majority owner, taking over from Kiel's wife Edith.
 That same year, KWED received an initial construction permit for a new FM station that would broadcast on 105.3 MHz.